 Today, Abbie is developing the structure of the ExoMars Rover Vehicle at the Airbus Defence and Space site in Stevenage, UK.
 This forms part of a joint European Space Agency-Roscosmos mission, with touchdown of the rover on the Red Planet scheduled for January 2019.
 “I’m working on a Mars mission myself – the very thing that inspired me to become an engineer.”

-I worked at Airbus (Less than a year)
+I have been working at Airbus full-time (Less than a year)

 I applied online.
 I interviewed at Airbus.